 MBFC Credibility Rating: HIGH CREDIBILITY

 House.gov is the home page of the United States House of Representatives.
-House.gov provides coverage of public and government affairs through streaming the proceedings of the House of Representatives and publishing legislative documents.
+House.gov provides coverage of public and government affairs by streaming the proceedings of the House of Representatives and publishing legislative documents.

 Funded by / Ownership

 House.gov is owned and funded by the United States Government.